eugenioLopezRamos/slika-photography/README.md

 - Related to ^, add SendGrid for mails, postgres for DB and whatever other production env changes are necessary to pass to production

 _post editor_

-- Add img upload link to post/new(these would be sent to s3/posts/) - slug removed -> Images are uploaded before the post is submitted, so there is no slug
 - Img responsivizer for posts? (check all img tags in the post, remove source, calc appropiate size, fill src)

 _admin controller_